jsquyres/ompi/docs/faq/running-mpi-apps.rst

 detect when it is running inside such jobs and will just "do the Right Thing."

-See :ref:`this FAQ entry <faq-slurm-run-jobs>` for a description of how to run jobs in Slurm; see :ref:`this FAQ entry <faq/tm-run-jobs>` for a description of how to run jobs in PBS/Torque.
+See :ref:`this FAQ entry <faq-slurm-support-label>` for a description of how to run jobs in Slurm; see :ref:`this FAQ entry
+<faq-tm-support-label>` for a description of how to run jobs in
+PBS/Torque.

 /////////////////////////////////////////////////////////////////////////